-For many donors, the most difficult aspect of choosing a charity to support is ensuring that the organization will use the donation as the donor intends, to further its charitable mission and not for some other purpose.
-This publication is designed to provide you with information and tips to make sure that, when you make a donation, it is being used as you intended and that you are able to recognize and avoid questionable charitable organizations.
+For many donors, the most difficult aspect of choosing a charity to support is ensuring that the organization will use the donation as the donor intends—to further its charitable mission—and not for some other purpose.
+This publication is designed to provide you with information and tips to make sure that, when you make a donation, it is being used as you intended and that you are able to recognize and avoid questionable charities.

 Know the Facts

-Before making a donation, find out what the charity will do with your gift.
+Before donating, find out what the charity will do with your contribution.
 This information can be found by reviewing the charity’s registration information, asking the charity about the types of programs your contribution will support, and asking about what percentage of your donation will actually be used for a charitable purpose.

 How do I research a charity?

 The Attorney General’s Office regulates charitable fundraising in Minnesota.
-The Attorney General’s website, www.ag.state.mn.us, allows citizens to check to ensure that a charity to which they are considering donating is properly registered.
+The Attorney General’s website allows citizens to check to ensure that a charity to which they are considering donating is registered.
 A charity’s registration materials on file with the Attorney General’s Office are public documents that are available upon request, and include information on the charity’s operations, governance, and finances.
 Another source of information on charities is the Internal Revenue Service (IRS).
 You may check with the IRS to see whether a charity is a recognized tax-exempt organization using the IRS’s tax exempt hotline at (877) 829-5500 or using the “Tax Exempt Organization Search” on the charities portion of its website, www.irs.gov/charities-non-profits.
-Online databases like www.guidestar.org make charities’ federal tax returns publically available over the internet for all to scrutinize.
+Online databases like www.guidestar.org also make charities’ federal tax returns publically available over the internet for all to scrutinize.

-The nonprofit Charities Review Council also monitors the activities of charities, establishes guidelines it believes they should meet, and provides ratings of different charities.
+Locally, the nonprofit Charities Review Council monitors the activities of charities, establishes guidelines it believes they should meet, and provides ratings of different charities.
 The Charities Review Council can be another good source of information, and may be contacted as follows: